georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Felony Traffic Violations In Georgia?

-Depending on prior convictions and other aggravating factors, such as fleeing the scene, a felony traffic violation can carry lengthy prison terms and suspension of driver’s license.
+Depending on prior convictions and other aggravating factors, such as fleeing the scene, a felony traffic violation may carry lengthy prison terms and a possible suspension of driver’s license.
 For instance, the O. C. G. A. classifies a traffic violation without aforethought, which leads to serious bodily injury or loss of life, as a felony.
-This felony is punishable by imprisonment of one year to 15 years.
+This felony is generally punishable by imprisonment of one year to 15 years.

 Generally, the State of Georgia does not use a classification or grading system for offenses.
 Thus, the assignment of penalty is on a crime-by-crime basis.
 Nevertheless, the classification of traffic offenses are: